ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 More info here: [SQL Vulnerability Assessment Available in SSMS] and [Vulnerability Assessment features](https://docs.microsoft.com/en-us/sql/relational-databases/security/sql-vulnerability-assessment)

+<a id="36"></a>
+## Import Flat File to SQL Wizard
+You will need version 17.3 or later.

+Detailed article here: [Import Flat File to SQL Wizard]

+Import Flat File Wizard is a simple way to copy data from a flat file (.csv, .txt) to a destination.

+This wizard was created to improve the current import experience leveraging an intelligent framework known as Program Synthesis using Examples ([PROSE](https://microsoft.github.io/prose/)).
+For a user without specialized domain knowledge, importing data can often be a complex, error prone, and tedious task.
+This wizard streamlines the import process as simple as selecting an input file and unique table name, and the PROSE framework handles the rest.
+PROSE analyzes data patterns in your input file to infer column names, types, delimiters, and more.
+This framework learns the structure of the file and does all of the hard work so our users don't have to.

 <a id="reference"></a>
 Reference:
  - [Free Course: SQL Server Management Studio Shortcuts & Secrets](https://sqlworkbooks.com/course/sql-server-management-studio-shortcuts-secrets/) (by Kendra Little)